 Christian's doctoral research explored the role of sub-federal actors in international trade liberalisation.
 A monograph based on his thesis, entitled Trade Policy in Multilevel Government: Organizing Openness, is currently forthcoming with Oxford University Press.
 Parts of his PhD research were also published in the Journal of European Public Policy.

-In his current research, Christian is particularly interested in comparative federalism's potential contribution to EU studies.
-In this vein, he is working on a book project based on his PhD dissertation and on a research project concerning differentiated integration in the EU and asymmetrical federalism in the United States, Canada and Switzerland.
-In addition, Christian works on EU trade policy and the post-Maastricht development of German Europapolitik.
+Christian is particularly interested in comparative federalism's contribution to EU studies.
+Currently, he works on a research project on differentiated integration in the EU and asymmetrical federalism in the United States, Canada and Switzerland.
+In addition, Christian investigates the post-Maastricht development of German EU policy.

 Freudlsperger, C. (forthcoming, 2020) Trade Policy in Multilevel Government: Organizing Openness, Oxford: Oxford University Press.

 Freudlsperger, C. (2018) ‘More Voice, Less Exit: Sub-Federal Resistance to International Procurement Liberalisation in the European Union, the United States and Canada’, Journal of European Public Policy, 25(11), 1686-1706, DOI: 10.1080/13501763.2017.1343370.